dmel642/UnityCullingFix/Version2/README.md

 This is Version 2.0.1 of the MelonLoader Unity Universal Culling Fix Mod.
 I would like to thank Koochyrat for programming this [version of the script](https://github.com/koochyrat/SteamVRFrustumAdjust/blob/master/SteamVRFrustumAdjustMod.cs) which directly references openvr_api.dll, eliminating the need for referencing Valve.VR.
 This makes the mod much simpler and more universal.
 I implemented it into a mod and did lots of testing.

-**Instructions**
+**Instructions**:

+- Go to https://melonwiki.xyz/ and install MelonLoader onto the Unity game you want to mod.
+- Go into your game directory and place the correct .dll file inside the Mods folder
+- Run the game and enjoy a culling free experience!

-First determine the type of Unity game that you want to patch:
+To determine the correct dll for the Unity game that you want to patch:

 - Go into the root game folder and open the (Game)_Data folder where (Game) is the title of the game.
 Inside that folder, if you see a folder named "il2cpp_data" that means you'll need to place UniversalCullFixil2cpp.dll in the Mods folder.
 The following Il2cpp games are confirmed to work: Boneworks, VRChat, Pistol Whip, The Room VR, and Audica.